Please confirm topic selection

 • responds poorly to re-exploration

-• evaluates with gadolinium-enhanced MRI
+• evaluate with gadolinium-enhanced MRI

 • differentiates from recurrent HNP